sagemath/sagewiki_to_gh-2022-10-10/DownloadGuide.md

  1. [[http://en.wikipedia.org/wiki/Linux|Linux]] -- There are several Linux distributions and each binary we provide has been especially built for that distribution.
 Before each release, Sage is tested on the following Linux distributions: [[http://www.centos.org|CentOS]], [[http://www.debian.org|Debian]], [[http://www.fedoraproject.org|Fedora]], [[http://www.opensuse.org|openSUSE]], and [[http://www.ubuntu.com|Ubuntu]].
 Binaries are available for 32-bit and 64-bit versions of Linux, so it might be helpful to know if your CPU is a 32-bit CPU or a 64-bit CPU.
 For Linux systems, you can use one of the provided binaries.
 You can also download a source distribution of Sage and compile Sage using that distribution.

- 1. [[http://en.wikipedia.org/wiki/Mac_os_x|Mac OS X]] -- Sage is often tested on OS X 10.5.x.
+ 1. [[http://en.wikipedia.org/wiki/Mac_os_x|Mac OS X]] -- Sage is largely developed on OS X 10.6.x, and often tested on OS X 10.5.x.
 It is possible to run Sage on OS X 10.4.x without problems.
 For Mac OS X, you need to know your processor type (whether it is Intel or PowerPC) and if your CPU is 32-bit or 64-bit.
 If you want to compile a source distribution of Sage, you should first make sure that your system has the relevant software development tools, including Xcode.

 == Selection ==